msrasys/nnscaler/docs/source/parallel_module.md

 3. Code generation feature configuration
     - `use_zero`: whether to use zero.
 If it is true, the generated code will use zero1 to do distributed training.
     - `zero_ngroups`: the number of groups to be used in zero.
+    - `zero_use_reduce_scatter`: whether to use reduce scatter in zero.
+If it is true, the gradients will be reduced by reduce scatter in zero.

+       Please note
+        - Reduce scatter is only available when `zero_ngroups` is 1. when `zero_ngroups` > 1, you should set it to `False`, or an error will be raised.
+        - In some cases, it can introduce parity issue.
+So use it with caution.
     - `inference_only`: whether to generate code for inference only.
 If it is true, the generated code can not be used to train the model.
     - `use_end2end`: whether to use end2end training.
 For the requirement of end2end, see the description above.
     - `use_async_reducer`: whether to use async reducer.